TF123456/simFFB-X-Plane/README.md

 Load the app and select your joystick in both dropdowns.

+For troubleshooting you can run the app with --debug to see some logs.

 Check the X-Plane box when ready to connect to X-Plane.

 Set: